-Tony spent his career in the Civil Service, working in the Inland Revenue, the Treasury, and latterly the Department for Work and Pensions.
+Tony spent his career in the Civil Service, working in the Inland Revenue, the Treasury, and later the Department for Work and Pensions.
 Since taking early retirement in 2013 he has been a Trustee, and Company Secretary, of North Herts & District Citizens Advice Bureau.
 Tony was elected to the NHCVS Board of Trustees at the September 2016 AGM and was elected Chair in November 2016.

 Alex has a background in public sector housing, community development, performance management with experience of both statutory services and the voluntary sector during his career, having managed a range of community development, housing, corporate performance, and HR issues.
 Alex has also worked on many governance issues for an inner London Housing Arms Length Management Company.